TheHolderCollective/theholdercollective.github.io/_posts/2025-06-27-Building-Battleship-Part-1.md

 I know that design patterns can be very helpful and can even reduce complexity in some instances, but during the intial design and coding phase I just wanted to get a working version of the game completed without further adding to my cognitive load.

 In part two of this post, I will discuss the changes made to the models in order to implement the manual ship placement feature, and also dig a little bit deeper into the inner workings of the `GameDisplay` class.
+In the meantime, the code for the project can be viewed [here](https://github.com/TheHolderCollective/Battleship), and thank you for reading this far!

 <br>